holderlb/WSU-SAILON-NG/WSU-Portable-Generator/README.md

 * `description` is an optional field that will be recorded and associated with the experiment instance that is run.

-*  `seed` is an optional field that will seed the environment for consistency.
+* `seed` is an optional integer that will provide the random seed used when building an experiment so that you can always build the same experiment.

+* `episode_seed` is an optional integer that will overwrite the experiment setting and force EVERY episode to use this seed value.

+* `start_zeroed_out` is an optional boolean (default=`False`) for the CartPole domain that will have your cart physics start zeroed out when set to `True`.

+* `start_world_state` is an optional JSON string that is converted to a dictionary representing the starting world state for the CartPole domain.
+The string is converted using `json.loads(val)` and will throw an exception if the string is not a valid dictionary.

 ### [sail-on]